 In Portugal, the “Social Emergency Fund”, established since 2011, aims at helping employees with proven financial difficulties or those who are living in an at-risk social or family situation.
 The work carried out with our employees and their families is supported by social workers who ensure an effective, fast and professional response.

-In 2018, we supported 726 employees through the Social Emergency Fund (Fundo de Emergência Social), investing 640 thousand euros, divided between the areas of food, healthcare, education, legal advice and financial guidance.
+In 2018, we supported 726 employees through the Social Emergency Fund (Fundo de Emergência Social), investing 640 thousand euros, divided between the areas of food, health, education, legal advice and financial guidance.

 In Poland, through the Możesz Liczyć na Biedronką (You Can Count on Biedronka), we support employees who are in financial difficulties or who have been affected by natural disasters such as fires and floods.
 In 2018, financial aid was provided to 9,000 employees.